quicwg/base-drafts/draft-ietf-quic-http.md

-header, which identifies the response stream and PUSH_PROMISE frame, a push stream is identical to a regular response stream ({{stream-response}}), with response headers and (if present) trailers carried by HEADERS frames sent on the control stream, and response body (if any) indicated with a HAS_BODY frame and associated data stream.
+header, which identifies the response stream and PUSH_PROMISE frame, a push stream is identical to a regular response stream ({{stream-response}}), with response headers and (if present) trailers carried by HEADERS frames sent on the push stream, and response body (if any) indicated with a HAS_BODY frame and associated data stream.

-# HTTP Framing Layer
+# HTTP Framing Layer {#http-framing-layer}

 Frames are used only on the connection (stream 1) and request, response, and push streams.
 Other streams carry data payload and are not framed at the HTTP